freswinn/FIGlet2Godot/README.md

 This is not a complete tutorial on using FIGlet, just a very quick way to test that it's working on your computer.

-Open your console or Command Prompt, and type `figlet hi` or `pyfiglet hi` (depending on which one you have installed on your computer).
+Open your console or command prompt, and type `figlet hi` or `pyfiglet hi` (depending on which one you have installed on your computer).
 If it pops up, you're golden!

-If you try this and then can't seem to get out of it, hit `Ctrl+C` to terminate the process.
+If you try messing with figlet in the console/command prompt this and then can't seem to get out of it, hit `Ctrl+C` to terminate the process.

 On the official websites, you will find a guide, wiki, or manpage to help learn how to use FIGlet.
 The hope is that, once installed, none of the manpage stuff is actually necessary to be able to use my plugin for yourself.

-### Fonts on FIGlet
+### Fonts on FIGlet (Linux)
 By default, the fonts installed for FIGlet are at `/usr/shared/figlet`.
 If that doesn't work, type `figlet -I 2` to get the directory that FIGlet is set up for.

 Installing fonts for FIGlet simply involves opening that directory as root and moving the new font file into it.